madfam-io/plinto/docs/user-journeys/business-decision-maker.md

   expect(competitors).toContain('Clerk');

   // Feature parity shown honestly
-  // (Some competitors may have features Plinto doesn't - should be marked clearly) });
+  // (Some competitors may have features Janua doesn't - should be marked clearly) });
 ```